shps951023/Trace-Dapper.NET-Source-Code/README.md

 ![image](https://user-images.githubusercontent.com/12729184/101130013-a5f2f480-363d-11eb-8e1d-1b9851c6e5b2.png)

-## The splicing method of wrong SQL strings will cause slow efficiency and memory leaks
+## Wrong SQL string contacting will cause slow efficiency and memory leaks

 Here's an important concept used by Dapper.
 Its `SQL string` is one of the important key values to cache.
 If different SQL strings are used, Dapper will create new dynamic methods and caches for this, so even if you use StringBuilder improperly `can also cause slow query & memory leaks` .